Artist's Statement - Eye Carry the Night (Hong Kong, 2014)

 The carefully constructed images of Eye Carry The Night are an example of the control that photographers can impose on a chaotic reality in order to stress one aspect of its complexity.

-Using two basic principles of the photographic practice as exposure and point of view, context and other distractions have been put aside without any retouching.
+Using two principles of the photographic practice as exposure and point of view, context and other distractions have been put aside without any retouching.
 The existing neon signs located in Hong Kong’s Wan Chai district become landscapes that evoke the natural beauty of the city’s artificial lights.